joeblew999/cf-rauthy/README.md

 https://github.com/sebadob/rauthy for cloudflare.
 The Rauthy server is self hosted on any standard server, and the client needs to run on Cloudflare workers using worker-rs so that its easy for Cloudflare apps to use Rauthy.

+ALL the ideas here MUST support NATIVE and Cloudflare, so the Developers can always fully self host.

 Rauthy provides the Admin GUI and User GUI and Server and replication, with OIDC and other standard enterprise protocols.

 The work to do this as OIDC relay is at: https://github.com/sebadob/rauthy/issues/1582